Brazil (Declan McKenna song)

-"Brazil" is the debut single by English singer, songwriter, and musician Declan McKenna.
+"Brazil" is the debut single by English singer-songwriter Declan McKenna.
 Written by McKenna and produced by Max Marlow, it was released as the lead single from McKenna's debut studio album, What Do You Think About the Car? on 4 December 2015.

-After putting "Brazil" on his Bandcamp page, around forty music managers heard the track and rushed to McKenna's next gig to try and sign him.
+After putting "Brazil" on his Bandcamp page, around 40 music managers heard it and attended his next gig to try sign him.
 The song was written about the 2014 FIFA World Cup, the dismal poverty in the country and the corruption surrounding Sepp Blatter and other FIFA officials.

 The song went viral on TikTok in May 2022, resulting in it reaching new highest peaks in the charts in the United Kingdom and Ireland.

 Critical reception

 BBC News called the song an extraordinarily mature song for a 16-year-old songwriter.
 Matt Wilkinson at NME called it "one of the best songs" of 2015, he said, "This bright’n’breezy Hertfordshire teen's first track 'Brazil' was one of the best songs of last year, recalling Jamie T right at the start of his career and being easily the finest song to ever be written about corruption in football."